namikaze-40p/obsidian-cliplet/README.md

 ## Concept

-Cliplet provides both a dedicated clipboard and a snippet manager inside Obsidian.
-Its storage is fully independent from the OS clipboard, allowing you to store and reuse text, code, and other snippets without disrupting your workflow.
+Cliplet is designed to keep your snippets always at hand inside Obsidian.
+With its separate clipboard, you can capture ideas, reuse text or code, and speed up your writing—without ever overwriting your system clipboard.
+Cliplet also provides a clipboard history experience across devices.
+On mobile, this is especially valuable, since clipboard management options are more limited compared to desktop.

 ## Storage Options